atomicadi/Fourier-Grid-Hamiltonian_for-the-double-well-potential-of-ammonia_in-Fortran/README.md

 </p>

-Due to the rapid transformation of ammonia's equilibrium geometry (C<sub>3V</sub>) to its' mirror-image strucrure (which in invarient and same C<sub>3V</sub> point group) via ammonia's umbrella inversion mode, ammonia is trapped inside a symmetric double well potential (denoted as DWP in the rest of the README).
+Where,D<sub>e</sub> = The dissociation energy, r<sub>0</sub> = equilibrium bond distance, r = bond distance, and β = range of parameter related to the potential's curvature.
+For H<sub>2</sub> the parameters are, D<sub>e</sub> = 0.1744 a.u., r<sub>0</sub> = 1.40201a.u., and β = 1.02764 a.u.
+Also for the FGH, the total distance and the number of grid points are taken from 0-2 and 10 respectively.  in this example is   to the rapid transformation of ammonia's equilibrium geometry (C<sub>3V</sub>) to its' mirror-image strucrure (which in invarient and same C<sub>3V</sub> point group) via ammonia's umbrella inversion mode, ammonia is trapped inside a symmetric double well potential (denoted as DWP in the rest of the README).
 This rapid transformation is occured through a planner sp<sup>2</sup> hybridiged geometry (D<sub>3h</sub>) which is responsiple for the potential barrier in this DWP.
 The form of the potential is,
 <p align="center">